Wondering what is next in life might lead you to decide that you need a five-year plan.

 Take the smallest possible daily steps

-The daily steps must feel completely doable because only then do they become sustainable, repeatable on a daily basis day after day after day.
+The daily steps must feel completely doable because only then do they become sustainable and repeatable daily.

 What have we done?